Man shoots hotel housekeeper after knock on room door in Fayetteville, police say - NewsBreak

 cbs17

+Suspicious-person call leads to arrest of Robbins man on stolen gun, vehicle charges

+CARTHAGE, N.C. — A Robbins man has been charged with having a stolen firearm and stealing a vehicle among other charges.
+On Monday evening, Moore County Sheriff’s deputies were called to the business area of Seven Lakes Drive in Seven Lakes about a suspicious male carrying a rifle, according to a sheriff’s office news release.

-License plate reader leads to car, suspect and arrest in deadly Fayetteville crash earlier this month, police say
+License plate reader leads to car, suspect and arrest in deadly North Carolina crash, police say

-FAYETTEVILLE, N.C.
-(WNCN) – Fayetteville’s license plate reader technology has led to the identification of not only a car involved in a deadly collision earlier this month, but a suspect now jailed and facing charges, police said Tuesday night.
-Just after 11 p.m. on Dec.
-2, a 2020...
+Fayetteville's license plate reader technology has led to the identification of not only a car involved in a fatal collision earlier this month, but a suspect now facing charges, its police department said Tuesday night.

 Up and Coming Weekly